CMU-Vis-2021/assignment-3-environment-viz/README.md

 # Visualizing Wildfires in the United States over 18 years

-**Authors:** Swetha Kannan and Katelyn Morrison **Class:** CMU Data Visualization 2021
+**Authors:** Swetha Kannan and Katelyn Morrison

+**Class:** CMU Data Visualization 2021

 **Assignmnet:** 3 ~ Interactive Data Visualizations

 - - -

 ## Dataset and subsets
+We retrieved our data from the US Forest Service's [Spatial Wildfire Occurence Data for The United States](https://www.fs.usda.gov/rds/archive/Catalog/RDS-2013-0009.5).
+The dataset was originally provided as an `.sqlite` file type and had over 2 million records of fires from 1992 - 2018.
+We created a subset of this dataset using SQL queries.
+Our filtered subset contains 259 records of fires from 2000 - 2018 that burned over 25,000 acres.
+We chose to limit it this timeframe  and size of fire in order to work with a mangeable dataset for an MVP.
+We were also limited to the file size that we could upload to GitHub - thus we limited our dataset to fit within GitHub's limits.

 ## Questions/Goals
 Our aim was to use the US Forest Service's [Spatial Wildfire Occurence Data for The United States](https://www.fs.usda.gov/rds/archive/Catalog/RDS-2013-0009.5) in order to visualize the state of Human-made fires from 2000-2018.
-To do this we had our visuals answer three main questions that adress what users may want to know and also allowed them to personalize the data:
+To do this we had our visuals answer three main questions that adress what users may want to know while allowing them to filter the data:
 * Q1 - Where are most of the fires caused by humans located within the United States?
 * Q2 - How has the cause of fires changed over the years?
 * Q3 - What is the most common cause of fires for each state?

 ## Design Decisions
 ### Colors
 We based our color choices on a spectrum of orange and reds to better connect the data with fires.
-The legend up top helps users keep in mind the complicated color spectrum but alo repeat this labeling through out the pice by allowing users to over on colors in the map to read the label and also repeating the categories on the bar chart.
+The legend up top helps users keep in mind the complicated color spectrum but alo repeat this labeling through out the pice by allowing users to hover on colors in the map to read the label and also repeating the categories on the bar chart.
 This repition of colors and labels hopefully helps the user contextualize the different types of fires in the U.S. without having to completely memorize the legend.

 In other areas of the design, We pulled back color in order to let the data points stand strong.
 The maps and text were all made with greys and blacks.